calliope-project/typedconfig/README.rst

-PydantiConfig
+PyDataConfig
 =============

-This library provides a set of factory methods and parsers to automatically generate a type system, that can be used to validate config files.
+PyDataConfig provides a set of factory methods and parsers to automatically generate a type system based on a set of rules, which can then be used to validate config files.

 Typically config files are relatively simple in terms of the data structures they need to represent.
-However configuration for scientific software can often require some degree of complexity.
+However configuration for scientific software can often require some degree of complexity; as if it is *almost data*!

-*PydantiConfig* has been written to meet the needs of the energy modelling framework Calliope_, as it often needs to express complex relationships and constraints.
+*PyDataConfig* has been written to meet the needs of the energy modelling framework Calliope_, as it often needs to express complex relationships and constraints to configure a run.
+Since it also relies on external solver libraries, it also needs to pass on various configuration options to these underlying libraries.

+The default parser organises information in a hierarchy.
+You can specify a ruleset defining the type and validation rules for each key.
+A config type is then generated from the ruleset, which can then be used to validate a config file.

 .. _Calliope: github.com/calliope-project/calliope